Workplace Guidelines

 - Employees’ mail codes, telephone extensions, facsimile (fax) numbers and e-mail addresses.

-Beginning in the next semester following completion of ninety calendar days of employment, regular employees are eligible to receive an Employee Tuition Grant (ETG) for themselves.
+The University offers Employee Tuition Grants (ETG) to all regular full-time employees, as well as part-time employees and faculty.
+You must be employed on or before the start date of the course to be eligible for this benefit.
 Spouses and natural or legally adopted children or stepchildren who are claimed as dependents on employees’ income tax returns are eligible immediately.
 All institutional aid combined is capped at the cost of tuition.
 Grants cover courses and programs at both the undergraduate and masters level.
 Grants cover the cost of tuition only.
 ETG recipients are responsible for the payment of all fees, including tuition grant fees, food, lodging, books, and other costs that are not tuition.

 Full-time regular employees who utilize an ETG for themselves may not exceed 11 credits in one semester without the approval of their supervisors.